Editorial Standards

 What is Form W‑2c and when you need it

 Form W‑2c, Corrected Wage and Tax Statement, is the official way to fix an already issued W‑2.
+It corrects a W‑2 you already filed, so if you simply never filed a W‑2 for an employee in the first place, issue an original W‑2, not a W‑2c.
 Use it to correct an employee’s name or SSN, federal wages or withholdings, Social Security and Medicare amounts, Box 12 items, and state or local information.
 Submit W‑2c to the SSA and furnish copies to the employee right away, then include a matching Form W‑3c for each corrected tax year.
 If any dollar amounts change, show both the “Previously reported” and “Correct information” values for every box you touch.
+Complete only the money fields that are actually being corrected and leave unchanged amounts blank, with one exception: for MQGE (Medicare Qualified Government Employment) corrections, complete both Box 5 and Box 6 even if only one of them changed.

 If you will file 10 or more combined W‑2 or W‑2c forms for the calendar year, plan on e‑filing through the SSA’s Business Services Online and format your file using the EFW2C specs.
 The SSA accepts uploads and gives immediate edit feedback so you can fix rejects quickly.